itsalexyue/iot-inspector/README.md

 ## Packet capture instructions

-From the `iot-inspector` directory, execute the following command
+From the `iot-inspector/www` directory, execute the following command

 ```
 $ sudo ./start.sh